tritchlin/Boardgames_Analysis/README.md

 <br><br/>
 ## Code
 ### Data Prep
 To manipulate data pandas.get_dummies() was used to ensure that it converts categorical data into indicator variables.
-Data filtering which include rRemoving outliers to avoid skewed data and filtering out specific terms from each column based on value counts.
+Data filtering; Removing outliers to avoid skewed data and filtering out specific terms from each column based on value counts.
 ### Machine Learning Integration
 *